 Prosecutors Protecting Our Nation’s Ecological Heritage

 A typical environmental crime—such as the knowing discharge of raw sewage to one of our nation’s waterways or the killing of a bald eagle—is investigated by Special Agents of the Environmental Protection Agency’s Criminal Investigation Division, by Special Agents of the Fish and Wildlife Service, or by one of our other investigative partners.
 An ECS prosecutor often gets involved early in an investigation, such as when the investigator swears out a search warrant or when a grand jury’s investigative power is needed.
 Once the necessary evidence is collected, the prosecutor presents the case to the grand jury for indictment.
 After indictment, the prosecutor guides the case through complex white collar and environmental law issues and prepares it for trial.
 Although many cases settle through plea agreements, some do not.
 ECS has an excellent track record in federal court.
-From October 1, 1998 through June 30, 2013, ECS concluded criminal cases against more than 1,005 individuals and 373 corporate defendants, leading to 729 years of incarceration and $743 million in criminal fines and restitution (852 years with incarceration, halfway house and home detention).
+From October 1, 1998 through September 30,2014, ECS concluded criminal cases against more than 1,083 individuals and 404 corporate defendants, leading to 774 years of incarceration and $825 million in criminal fines and restitution.
+(903 years with incarceration, halfway house and home detentions).

 State and local governments also address environmental crimes, often in the context of state regulations that are linked to parallel federal statutes.
 In many instances, the same actions may be violations of federal, state, and local laws.
 In order to conserve resources and improve the efficiency of environmental enforcement efforts, ECS attorneys have often helped assemble environmental crimes task forces.
 Consisting of federal, state, and local personnel, these task forces have successfully identified and handled many environmental crimes cases.